BCzernia/demo-repo3/README.md

+# Purpose
-#This repo is for testing out how to use deployment keys with GitHub actions that commit to repo.
+This repo is for testing out how to use deployment keys with GitHub actions that commit to repo.